ianluddy/barespace/README.md

 ## Features

 - Book appointments for your chosen stylist, service and salon
-- Manage appointments through a chatbot interface
+- Manage appointments through a chatbot interface with voice recognition (not on iOS)
 - Real-time availability checking

 ## Tech Stack